Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Setting

 Blood of the Sacred, Blood of the Damned takes place within a world where the occult and the supernatural exist throughout human history – such as ghosts, cultists and demons.
 To combat those who use such forces for evil against humanity are the "Schattenjägers" – a German translation of the words "Shadow Hunters" – who take it upon themselves to defend the innocent from such beings; their origins, however, are shrouded in mystery.
-The game's story is inspired by a 1950s conspiracy theory concerning 19th-century parish priest Bérenger Saunière and a secret treasure he hid away around the village of Rennes-le-Château in southern France, incorporating several elements concerning the mythology of vampires and the Holy Grail, the myths surrounding the Knights Templar, and the religious stories of Jesus Christ before and during his crucifixion.
+The game's story is inspired by the conspiracy theories concerning 19th-century parish priest Bérenger Saunière and a secret treasure he hid away around the village of Rennes-le-Château in southern France, incorporating several elements concerning the mythology of vampires and the Holy Grail, the myths surrounding the Knights Templar, and the religious stories of Jesus Christ before and during his crucifixion.

 The locations featured in the game included a fictionalized layout of Rennes-le-Château, which faithfully recreates local landmarks such as the Church of Saint Mary Magdalene, alongside the real-life locations of Rennes-les-Bains and Château de Blanchefort, with a mix of fictional landmarks and sites relating to the plot.